What Will Cities Do To Solve Their Pension Problems?

 Patrick Burtch, city manager for Jackson, said the upfront costs have delayed them shifting.

 “For example, closing plans with higher than average benefit levels or instituting hybrid plans only serves to increase the amount of funds the city needs to subsidize from general operating funds,” he said.
-“That, coupled with reduction in work force, means we will have significant short term complications.”
+“That, coupled with a reduction in work force, means we will have significant short term complications.”

 These “transition costs” happen only after cities rack up unfunded liabilities.
 Proponents of shifting employees to a new plan argue that they can be taken care of in a fiscally responsible way and that leaving the system open allows for new liabilities.